GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/continuous_test/gcp_ubuntu/periodic_experiments/README.md

 ## Key Descriptions:
 1. config_name (string): The name of the configuration.
 This should be a unique identifier for each experiment.
 2. gcsfuse_flags (string): Flags to be passed to the gcsfuse command when running the experiment.
-3. config_file_flag (json): --config-file flag to be passed to the gcsfuse command when running the experiment. (optional, default: null)
+3. config_file_flags_as_json (json): --config-file flag to be passed to the gcsfuse command when running the experiment. (optional, default: null)
 4. branch (string): The Git branch to use for the experiment.
 4. end_date (string): The experiment will run every day till this date and time.
 Format: "YYYY-MM-DD HH:MM:SS".